 Completed application form and reference form must be sent to the ArcticNet Administration Centre by E-mail (email@example.com), FAX (+1-418-656-2334) or mail (ArcticNet, Pavillon Alexandre-Vachon, Room 4081, 1045, avenue de la Médecine, Université Laval, Québec, QC Canada G1V 0A6);

 Applications may be submitted at any time throughout the year.

 The total ArcticNet funding, which represents 75% of the participation costs, will be issued in two payments.
-Payments will be transferred to participating universities into a separate account under the name of the ArcticNet Network Investigator/supervisor.
+Payment will be transferred to participating universities into a separate account under the name of the ArcticNet Network Investigator/supervisor.

 - After their training, applicants must submit a travel claim to their university.
 Claims must be made according to travel guidelines effective at their university.
 ArcticNet requires a scanned copy of the claim, including all receipts and related documents.

-- The second and final payment is issued after the training is completed and after we have received a copy of the travel claim.
+- The payment is issued after the training is completed and after we have received a copy of the travel claim.
 The amount is based on the actual costs as stated on the travel claim.
 Justification for any substantial increase in costs may be requested for approval.
 Unspent balances must be returned to ArcticNet.

 - A complete financial statement in accordance to NSERC rules is required at the end of the fiscal year.